au-research/ARDC-23-things/_things/thing-15.md

 extremely long and complex.
 What do you think are the two or three pieces of information essential to include in every DMP and why?

-Do you have a question?
-Want to share a resource?
-- Post to the [Data Librarians Slack group](https://tiny.cc/data-librarians) to connect with the community.
-- Tweet to [@ardc_au](https://twitter.com/ARDC_AU) using hashtag#23things

-{% include nav_forward.md %}

 ## Learn more
 ### Templates for Data Management Plans

 Imagine if the information contained in a DMP could flow across other